ievavold/design-system/content/layout.md

 The grid system is based around a 12 column layout.
 Layouts built with this system are responsive by default and will adapt to mobile and desktop screens.

-### Evenly spaced columns
+### Simple columns

-An evenly spaced grid can be built by placing one or more `.uw-col` elements inside of a container with the `.uw-grid` class.
-By default, space will be allocated evenly between all `.uw-col` elements:
+By default, columns will evenly allocate space between all sibling columns.

 {{< /typeset >}}